 While a few may consider bird droppings as ‘good luck’, most feel the opposite about it, especially when it is baking on the surface of your own car.
+Whether you live in the city centre or a suburban house in Melbourne, you can be a victim of this.
 So, what is the big deal, it is just a bit of bird poop, right?
 Well, it turns out that bird poo is very acidic because of the uric acid present in it.
 These low pH levels [roughly 3-4.5], especially on a hot summer day, lead to corrosive effects on the car wax/paint/clear coat.

 While a simple hand car wash on-site immediately after the fact could be the best solution, it is not as simple as that at times.
 Damage to the car paint can start as early as 3 minutes after the poo contacts the vehicle’s surface, particularly on hot days.
 A professional car wash takes time, and by then, it could be too late, here is what you need to know about dealing with bird poop safely and swiftly.